This course is open for applications.

-Learn a wide range of skills from our dedicated team, with an emphasis on the creative design process.
+Learn a wide range of skills from our dedicated team, with an emphasis on the creative design process and 'learning by doing'.

 Develop critical awareness of environments, applying new skills to a variety of briefs.
 Take part in workshops, seminars, lectures and tutorials and engage with peer and self-assessment, contributing meaningfully to your group.

-You'll push the boundaries of your abilities and be encouraged to think dynamically, yet practically, as you build a strong portfolio and skillset to prepare you for a career in professional practice.
+You'll push the boundaries of your abilities and be encouraged to think dynamically, yet practically, as you build a strong portfolio and skillset to prepare you for professional practice.

 Strong industry links ensure ongoing input from professional designers.
 We encourage and support work placements and internships and host a series of industry guest speakers.